shreyasssk/cra-metrics-dashboard/README.md

-# cra-metrics-dashboard
+# Metrics Dashboard
-A Realtime Dashboard to view metrics of system hardware
+A Realtime Dashboard to view metrics of system hardware.